-- 1. All students must wear their current year ID cards between the hours of 8:10 a.m. and 3:10 p.m.
-Additional uses may include using ID's to buy lunch or check out library books. - 2.
-Display of IDs - a.
-The ID Card must be worn on a breakaway lanyard hanging from their neck.
+- 2. Display of IDs - a.
+The ID card must be worn on a breakaway lanyard hanging from their neck outside all layers of clothing and visible.
 Please see information on IDs/lanyards below. - b.
-School IDs cannot be worn on a shirtsleeve, pants, outside of pockets, under a coat/jacket or at the bottom of their shirt. - c.
-If a student is wearing a jacket or other outerwear, the lanyard must be on the outside of the jacket and visible. - d.
 Students are excused from wearing IDs during classes where they present a hazard to student safety, i.e. during Science labs.
-They should be properly secured during this time.

-- e.
-Only school IDs may be attached to the lanyard no keys or other IDs are allowed. - f.
-The ID Card must be presented to any school staff member or person of authority when seeking student identification.
+They should be properly secured during this time. - c.
+Only school IDs may be attached to the lanyard no keys or other IDs are allowed. - d.
+The ID card must be presented to any school staff member or person of authority when seeking student identification.